 - If I reach out to your references, what would your last Captain say is the area in which you most need improvement?

-You should also prepare questions for your interviewer regarding the owners, crew, itinerary, your duties/responsibilities and any other relevant questions.
-This will show your enthusiasm for the job.
+It would help if you also prepared questions for your interviewer regarding the crew, owners, itinerary, your duties/responsibilities and any other relevant subjects.
+You’re demonstrating professionalism and enthusiasm for the job.

 Employers are not just looking for qualifications.
 They are looking for a likeable person who will fit well on board.
 Practice helps to bring out your personality efficiently and effectively.